 So here are a few things you can expect to do each week:

 - Design conversations we’ll have with customers.
-And don’t do it sitting alone at your computer; instead, co-write it together with your teammates from product, engineering, and brand.
-That way, the conversation gets to market faster, more clearly, and with everyone having contributed equally to its success.
+And don’t do it sitting alone at your computer; instead, co-write together with your teammates from product, engineering, and marketing.
+That way, these conversations get to our customers faster, with everyone having contributed equally to their success.

-- Iterate on/edit Language Trees currently in market.
+- Iterate on conversation designs currently in market.
 Because every day, we learn a little bit more about what kind of conversations our customers want to have with us … the language they use to talk about money, the kind of people they aspire to be, and whether we’re building the kinds of products they really need.
 So for products like our Alexa skill on the Amazon Echo or our chatbot Eno, you’ll find new ways to communicate with our customers, and work with your team to uncover new ways to connect people with their money, effortlessly.

-- Analyze customer data, and watch market trends for conversational interfaces and Artificial Intelligence.
-We’re using data from our customers and potential customers to define the future of our messaging products, which include our Alexa skill and Eno.
-And you’ll use this data to inform how you design the conversation for those products, and guide your team to do the same.
+- Analyze customer data, and watch market trends for conversational interfaces and artificial intelligence.
+We’re using data from our customers and potential customers to define the future of our messaging products, which include skills on Alexa and Cortana, and Eno.
+You’ll use this data to inform how you design the conversations for those products, and guide your team to do the same.
 You’ll go to conferences or speak on panels or talk to your friends about what’s happening in the industry, and what we’re doing to completely change customers’ expectations on what their bank can do for them.

 - Translate functional use cases into conversational use cases.
 For example, because we’re an Agile team, we may define a functional use case called “Customer can pay bill.”
 You’ll go deep to include the nuanced statements customers make when encountering this use case, like “When is my bill due?” or “How much do I owe?”
 That way, you’ll be leading the design of a master conversational architecture our entire company can lean on–one that includes context specific to each functional use case.
 And that context makes the difference between a robotic interaction, and something truly memorable our customers love.